okkdev/dotfiles/README.md

 # dotfiles
-will upload my dotfiles here as soon as my setup is finished
+will upload my dotfiles here as soon as my setup is done... hopefully...